Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Quests/A2SQ1 - Probably the newspaper chase.md

 	- Lots of pneumatic ducts where capsules with papers can be put into
 	- A large, central, blue crystal with a nighly pattern on it
 		- Obviously a comet
-		- Rolling high will note that while this crystal looks a lot like this one, you can see that for some reason, Hunter's comet seems identical while the other comets seem similar but way more different/
+		- Rolling high will note that while this crystal looks a lot like this one, you can see that for some reason, Hunter's comet seems identical while the other comets seem different
 	- a large amount of desks with people both typing furiously on typewrites and writing eagerly in papers, drawing images etc
 	- there is a billboard with what seems to be the latest edition
 - In the direct centre of the room, around the crystal, an almost circular desk is located where an important looking girl is reading drafts and talking to people